- 1 A nautical weekend in Chesapeake Bay, MD

 10 Mother-Daughter Weekend Trips She’ll Remember Forever

 Girls, what better way to bond with the most important lady in your life than on a trip together?
-Whether you’re already close or hoping to cultivate an even deeper relationship, here are 10 trip ideas—from vineyard-hopping around wine country to beaching it in the Caribbean—to treat her to this year.
+Whether you’re already close or hoping to cultivate an even deeper relationship, here are 10 ideas for mother daughter trips—from vineyard-hopping around wine country to beaching it in the Caribbean—to treat her to once we can start traveling again.

 A nautical weekend in Chesapeake Bay, MD